Meet the Parents

 "Why, yes," she says.
 "But what are you doing here, father?"

 So Griselda does this, and I notice that she gets all mixed up and stammers quite a bit while she is doing it, but Hereward acts like he does not notice.
 When she is done, he says, "A drink for the table!" and waves to Lilina as if he expects her to come wait on him.
-Now, ordinarily Lilina never stirs out from behind her bar, and any customer who makes like he is expecting this will get the blast put on him very good, but Lilina must feel that there is something about this Hereward that makes him special, and deserving of much respect, for she comes and takes his order without a murmur, though she gets Shamus to help her bring over the drinks.
+Now, ordinarily Lilina never stirs out from behind her bar, and any customer who makes like he is expecting this will get the blast put on him very good.
+But Lilina must feel that there is something about this Hereward that makes him deserving of much respect, for she comes and takes his order without a murmur, though she gets Shamus to help her bring over the drinks.
 Hanufa and Felissa go off to another table to talk, but the rest of us sit together, and one and all are expressing appreciation of the free drinks to Hereward, who nods in a patronising kind of way, except for Griselda, who is regarding him with some wariness.
 Hereward pulls on his drink, and sighs.

 "That is better," he says.
 "The worst problem with going anywhere by caravan is the dust, no question about it, and there is plenty blowing about out there today.
 So, how are things in Pavis these days?
 Do you get along with these Lunar bosses, Griselda?"